jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Legendary Artifact
 {T}: Add three mana of any one color.
 Spend this mana only to cast a Nevron, Gestral, Painter, Expeditioner or Picto spell.
 When The World Canvas leaves the battlefield, exile all permanents with a name originally printed in this expansion.
+---
+Alicia: We must hide the canvas.
+Clea: Well-reasoned.
+And such a... clever hiding spot you've chosen.
 ```

 [card implementation](../custom/cards/t/the_world_canvas.txt)